abelsiqueira/jill/README.md

     bash jill.sh -y

-If you wish to upgrade Julia and copy over the old envinonment to the new one, please clone this repository and run the following:
+If you wish to upgrade Julia and copy over the old environment to the new one, please clone this repository and run the following:

     bash jill.sh -u x.y.z